How to Reduce Involuntary Churn: The Failed Payment Recovery Playbook

 - Retry 4: 14 days later (final attempt before cancellation)

 Pro tip: Retry on Tuesdays and Wednesdays.
-Payment success rates are 8–12% higher mid-week than on weekends or month-end.
+Payment success rates are 8 to 12% higher mid-week than on weekends or month-end.

 Layer 2: [Dunning Emails](/what-is-a-dunning-email)